tulip-control/dd/doc.md

 - `\* this is a trailing comment`

 Doubly-delimited comments can span multiple lines.
-Trailing comments can be added using a hashmark, for example `# this is comment`.

 The token precedence (lowest to highest) and associativity (r = right, l = left, n = none) is: